RetrievalToolbox/ACOS-Goddard/docs/src/index.md

 Users are encouraged to try out various combinations of numbers of **additional** processes (`-p`) and numbers of threads (`JULIA_NUM_THREADS`) for optimal throughput, and results are likely to differ for different computing systems.

 Early tests on a 32-core node with 64G memory indicate that it ~16 processes with 2 threads each will likely still run, whereas more processes or threads will hit the memory limit soon for a regular configuration.
 Work to optimize the multi-process batch processing is ongoing.
-Note that applications built with RetrievalToolbox are generally quite memory-hungry, most objects persist to allow users to introspects all aspects of the retrieval at any given time.
+Note that applications built with RetrievalToolbox are generally quite memory-hungry, most objects persist to allow users to introspect most aspects of the retrieval at any given time.

 For a given list of sounding IDs, either ingested via the `--sounding_id_list` argument, or by providing more than one ID through `--sounding_id`, the application chops up the list into equal lengths (if possible) and lets each process run through its own sub-list.
 Note that this is a static assignment for now, and due to the simple nature of this solution, there is no re-balancing of the workload **after** the application is called.
 So if one worker happens to be given a list of sounding IDs which all have a bad quality flag, that worker process will simply do nothing until all other processes are finished with their respective batch of retrievals.
 Also note that Julia's `SharedArray` functionality **only works on a single-node**, so running this set-up on a cluster where workers are spawned on different nodes will **not work**.